SHRI SHIVAJI SCIENCE COLLEGE, AMRAVATI

 Introduction

-The Food Zone Activity held at Chhatrapati Shivaji Maharaj Sabhagruh was a part of the celebrations marking the Birth Anniversary Week of Dr. Panjabrao Alias Bhausaheb Deshmukh, a prominent social leader, visionary, and educationist who made significant contributions to agriculture, education, and public welfare.
-This activity aimed to raise awareness about the importance of fermented food items in our daily diets and highlight their health benefits, particularly in improving gut metabolism.
+The Food Zone Activity held at Chhatrapati Shivaji Maharaj Sabhagruh was organized as part of the celebrations marking the Birth Anniversary Week of Dr. Panjabrao Alias Bhausaheb Deshmukh, a renowned social reformer, visionary leader, and educationist who made significant contributions to agriculture, education, and public welfare.
+This activity was designed to create awareness about the importance of fermented food items in daily diets and their role in improving gut metabolism and overall health.

 Objectives of the Activity

-The primary objectives of the Food Zone Activity were as follows:
+The main objectives of the Food Zone Activity were:

-1. To create awareness about the nutritional importance of fermented food items in day-to-day life.
+1. To create awareness about the nutritional and health benefits of fermented foods.

-2. To educate the public on how fermented foods benefit gut health and metabolism.
+2. To educate the public about the role of fermented foods in improving gut health and metabolism.

-3. To showcase traditional Indian food practices in a modern context, highlighting their relevance in contemporary health-conscious living.
+3. To promote traditional Indian food practices in a modern context.

-4. To provide students with an opportunity to engage in experiential learning through organizing and managing an event.
+4. To provide students with hands-on experience in organizing and managing an event.

 Description of the Activity